Kartik-236/kartik-236/README.md

 # Kartik Kaushik

-Computer Science student interested in backend development, cybersecurity, Linux systems, and low-level software concepts.
+Computer Science student interested in backend development, cybersecurity, Linux systems, and software internals.

 I enjoy building projects that help me understand how software and systems behave internally — from secure data wiping and forensic workflows to backend services and file processing tools.

 ---

-## Currently Exploring
+## Currently Working On

 - Backend development with Python
 - Linux-based tooling and applications